Edited by: Keri Stooksbury

 24. Entertain Your Little Ones at the Children’s Museum

 As its name suggests, the Chicago Children’s Museum is all about education and entertainment for little ones.
 Your child can be a paleontologist for the day digging for dinosaur bones or can get creative, painting, molding, or sewing in the art studio.
-There are 14 exhibits that are suitable for either 4- to 8-year olds or kids over 9, and admission is free the first Sunday of the month for visitors under 15.
+There are 14 exhibits that are suitable for either 4- to 8-year-olds or kids over 9, and admission is free on the first Sunday of the month for visitors under 15.

 25. Learn About the Universe at Adler Planetarium